Here’s my guide to the best things to do and see in the laid back town of Boulder Colorado.

 The lower loop trail gives you an easy hour loop.
 The main Mount Sanitas Trail is fairly steep and considered moderate to difficult.
 There’s a significant elevation increase.

 At the pinnacle, you’ll have a bird’s eye view of Boulder.
 It will take approximately 2 hours to hike the main trail.

 13. Flagstaff Mountain

-The top of Flagstaff Mountain just west of Boulder easily provides the best views in town.
+The top of Flagstaff Mountain just west of Boulder is a must do in Boulder.
+It easily provides the best views in town.
 This mountaintop perch features sweeping panoramic views of Boulder.